-Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
-Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather basically pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather basically extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including increased static and heightened risk for sickness.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
 Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
-This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
-Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier distributes the moisture more consistently and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+There is more to humidification than just increasing the amount of moisture.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the best control over your home’s humidity.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more consistently and in the ultimate capacity too, so why settle for anything less than ideal comfort?

-- Foster a proper environment for indoor plants to thrive.
+- Promote a proper environment for indoor plants to grow.
 Proper humidification can help your plants live longer.

-You don’t have to suffer because of dry air in the winter.
-It’s not as difficult as you might think, so why not get started right away?
+There’s no reason to have to deal with any of the side effects of dry air in the winter.
+Proper humidification of your air is easier than you think too, so why wait any longer?
 Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
-If you have questions about how a humidifier can help your Lake Forest home, give 1st Choice Heating & Air Conditioning, Inc. a call at 949-204-0859 to learn more.
+For more information on how a humidifier can positively impact your Lake Forest home, give 1st Choice Heating & Air Conditioning a call at 949-204-0859 to learn more.